ripples/paol/calendar-parser/README.md

 This is the code that interacts with Google Calendars to generate cron jobs, initialize calendars, etc.

 ### To compile and run CalendarParser.java
 This project requires Maven 2.2.1 or higher.
 To compile, run 'mvn compile'.
-To execute, run 'mvn -q exec:java -Dexec.args="[calendarName]"'.
+To execute, run 'mvn -q exec:java -Dexec.mainClass="edu.umass.cs.ripples.paol.CalendarParser" -Dexec.args="[calendarName]"'.
-Note: Look into running individual classes...

 ### pom.xml
 pom.xml describes the project and lists dependencies.
 Maven reads from this file and downloads any necessary plugins and resources.
 Compilation information is also specified here.